-A: The order process at Wayne Concrete is handled by experienced customer representatives in our Central Dispatch / Customer Service Center.
+A: The order process at Wayne Paving & Gravel is handled by experienced customer representatives in our Central Dispatch / Customer Service Center.
 Concrete should be ordered at least 24 hours in advance to avoid scheduling conflicts.
 We can assist in the calculation of concrete required or you can use the concrete calculator found on this website.
 In addition to the customer name and delivery location, information about the placement will also be helpful with proper selection of the mix formula and mix properties, the intended use of the concrete (driveway, patio, basement slab, etc.) and type of finish. (broom, hand trowel, power trowel, etc.)

-Never use a steel trowel or power trowel machine on exterior concrete.
+PLEASE NOTE: Never use a steel trowel or power trowel machine on exterior concrete.
 This will have a detrimental effect on the surface properties and could cause a premature failure.
 The placement method (chute, wheelbarrow, pump, etc.) will also help us with proper mix selection and properties.

 Q: WHO CAN I TALK TO IF I HAVE QUESTIONS AND NEED ASSISTANCE?

 A: We are here to assist you in any way we can with your concrete project.
 Wayne Paving & Gravel staff is knowledgeable and experienced in all aspects of concrete products and concrete construction.

 Have Questions About Asphalt Sealing?
 Our Paving Contractors Can Help

 Q: HOW SOON CAN YOU WALK OR DRIVE ON YOUR NEW DRIVEWAY?

 A: You may walk on your new driveway immediately, but we recommend keeping vehicles off your new driveway for at least 3 full days.